Ex-iT/md-toc-gen/README.md

 Crude table of contents generator for Markdown files.

-This script takes all level 2 headings in a Markdown file and generators a TOC for them.
-A heading named `Table of Contents` is ignored.
+This script takes all level 2 to 6 headings in a Markdown file and generators a TOC with them.
+A heading named `Table of Contents` is ignored by default.

 ## How to use